Physician Associate National Examination

 Example topic: Acute and emergency care (inc. toxicology)

-A 45-year-old male is brought into the emergency department by ambulance.
-He was found unresponsive at home by his family.
-On arrival, he is not breathing and has no palpable pulse.
-His medical history is significant for hypertension and chronic obstructive pulmonary disease (COPD).
-Immediate assessment and management are crucial in this scenario.
-What is the most appropriate next step in the management of this patient?
+A middle-aged man, aged 45, is transported to the emergency department by ambulance after being found unconscious at home by his relatives.
+Upon his arrival, he is apnoeic and pulseless.
+His medical record reveals he suffers from hypertension and chronic obstructive pulmonary disease (COPD).
+Swift evaluation and intervention are essential in this situation.
+What is the most appropriate immediate action to manage this patient?

 1.